“It pleases me and seems right that what is of value and wisdom to one man

 I am also Joint Editor of the (currently snoozing) world's first and finest edible poetry magazine: Poetry Digest, which published poems on cakes to be read, chewed over and then thoroughly absorbed.

+I grew up in Devon, messing about with boats.
 Now settled in London, I have also worked for the National Poetry Library at Southbank Centre, as a Visiting Lecturer in Creative Writing, and as a tutor for the Poetry School.

 I’m bilingual Italian, having been raised by my English father and Italian mother, and am interested in miscommunication and the experience of being between things, which I think is reflected in my interest in words and poetry.